richmahn/en_tn/mrk/10/intro.md

 #### Structure and Format ####

-Some translations set quotations from the Old Testament farher to the right on the page than the rest of the text.
+Some translations set quotations from the Old Testament farther to the right on the page than the rest of the text.
 The ULB does this with the quoted material in 10:7-8.

 #### Special concepts in this chapter ####